View on GitHub

 POST /backup system Triggers database backup

-NOTE: The base path for all endpoints is /api/v1.
+NOTE: The default base path for all endpoints is /api/v1.

-NOTE: All GET requests are unchallenged, all POST requests are challenged, which are handled via “Basic Authentication”.
+NOTE: All GET requests are unchallenged, all POST requests are challenged, which are handled via “Basic Authentication”, where the user name is admin (by default, or was set via DL_USER), and the password was set via DL_PASS.

-NOTE: All request and response bodies have content type JSON, and if provided, the Content-Type HTTP header must be application/json or application/vnd.api+json!
+NOTE: All request and response bodies have content type JSON, thus, if provided, the Content-Type HTTP header must be application/json or application/vnd.api+json!

-NOTE: The id property is the server’s Unix timestamp.
+NOTE: The id property, in a response’s data property, is the server’s Unix timestamp.

 /ready Endpoint